-There are three different methods for delivering messages in Kafka, each offering unique behaviors:
+There are three different methods for delivering messages in Kafka, each offering unique behaviours:

 - At-Least-Once Message Delivery – Never gives up until a message is delivered.
-This guarantees successful delivery, but allows for the possibility that a message will be delivered more than once.
+This guarantees a successful delivery but allows for the possibility that a message will be delivered more than once.

 - Exactly-Once Message Delivery – Ensures that each message is delivered a single time.
 This method involves extra steps to guarantee a singular successful delivery, even as failures and retries occur.

-For the task of maintaining data order, Exactly-Once Message Delivery is the right choice.
+For the task of maintaining data ordering, Exactly-Once Message Delivery is the right choice.

 Components Required to Implement Exactly-Once Message Delivery